Building hope through justice!

 Turning the tide of juvenile delinquency one child at a time

-Breakaway provides outreach programs for kids locked up in juvenile detention centers and youthful offender prisons throughout the southeastern United States.
-These services include small group Bible studies, entrepreneurial training, counseling, one-to-one mentoring, high-energy extreme sports events, recovery groups, aftercare assistance, and reentry support.
+Breakaway provides juvenile justice ministry and chaplaincy for young people locked up in juvenile detention centers and youthful offender prisons, and is the pilot for the National Network of Juvenile Justice Ministries.
+These services include small group Bible studies, entrepreneurial training, counseling, one-to-one mentoring, recovery groups, aftercare assistance, and reentry support.